rpm-software-management/dnf/doc/modularity.rst

 Module streams can distribute packages with lower versions than available in the repositories available to the operating system.
-To make such packages available for installs and upgrades, the non-modular packages are filtered out when they match by name with modular packages from any existing stream.
+To make such packages available for installs and upgrades, the non-modular packages are filtered out when their name or provide matches against a modular package name from any enabled, default, or dependent stream.
+Modular source packages will not cause non-modular binary packages to be filtered out.

 =====================
  Hotfix repositories